awesomemotive/WP-Mail-SMTP/readme.txt

 = Amazon SES SMTP =

 Advanced or technical users can harness the power of Amazon AWS (Amazon Web Services) with the Amazon SES mailer.
 With this integration, you can send a high volume of emails at a very reasonable rate.

+Read our <a href="https://wpmailsmtp.com/docs/how-to-set-up-the-amazon-ses-mailer-in-wp-mail-smtp/" rel="friend">Amazon SES documentation</a> for more details.

 = Other SMTP =